Private Money Mortgage Lending Training – Hard Money Lending Boot Camp

 Jump Start Your Business

 California DRE brokers have the opportunity to learn hard money lending — one-on-one — with Dennis H. Doss, a 42-year veteran of private money mortgage law and Manager of Doss Law, LLP in Irvine, California.
 New to hard money lending?
 Welcome aboard.
 Have you been in the private money / hard money lending business for some time or are you a part-time investor wanting to step up your lending to the next level?
-Schedule mortgage lending training with Dennis and learn how to smartly grow your business while proactively staying out of trouble with the numerous government oversight bureaucracies.
+Start your mortgage lending training with Dennis and learn how to smartly grow your business while proactively staying out of trouble with the numerous government oversight bureaucracies.

-Limited Availability – One-on-One mortgage lending training with Dennis H. Doss
+Mortgage lending training with Dennis H. Doss

-The 10-session* boot camp will cover:
+The 10-session* video boot camp will cover:

 - Your Mortgage Company.
 In this segment of mortgage lending training, Dennis will cover entity structures, licensing, DRE online registration, advertising, loan officer requirements, capitalization, DBAs (FBNs), banking and other nuts and bolts of owning a mortgage company.